- Common Name

 - Feeds on fruit, seeds, buds, nectar, unripe grain, and pollen

 - Fledging Duration

-- Young leave the nesting hollow for the first time after 7–8 weeks but return to the nest to roost for a short time; fledglings may remain with the parents over summer before moving into the communal roost
+- The chicks leave the nest for the first time at 7to 8 weeks of age but return to the nest to roost for a short time.
+Fledglings may remain with the parents over the summer before moving into the communal roost.

 - Sexual Maturity

 - About 2 years